Anan328/reactModules/react-fibre.md

 ## 1. Initial Render

 - **Setup**: When a React application first loads, React creates a Virtual DOM that represents the initial state of the UI components.
-This is like setting up the book catalog in our analogy.
 - **Rendering**: React compares this Virtual DOM with an empty DOM (if it's the initial load) and renders the UI accordingly.
 It creates the actual DOM elements based on this Virtual DOM.

 ## 2. Updating State